luarpro/KComponent/README.md

 KComponent
 ==========

 Existing popular AIR mobile component is Feathers UI based on Starling framework.
 In old phone model, e.g. iPhone3GS.
 Starling framework cause the app launch time extremely long.
-Therefore, I develop a lightweight AIR Mobile Component from scratch, without based on stage3D, you can use in any phone model or platform.
+Therefore, I develop a lightweight AIR Mobile Component from scratch, without based on Stage3D, you can use in any phone models or platforms.

 The Only Objective:
 * lightweight and launch fast